 Who may take DET1?

-All Masters and PhD students informed by the Registrar's Office of the requirement to take the DET.
+All Masters and PhD students informed by the Office of the University Registrar of the requirement to take the DET.

-If a student misses their assigned session, or is unable to sit for DET1, they will need to take DET2 in December 2023.
+If a student misses the test, or is unable to sit for DET1, they will need to take DET2 in December 2024.

 As DET will be conducted in digital format with remote invigilation, students are required to register for and attend the compulsory briefing session (see Section 3 below for details).